MicrosoftDocs/dynamics365smb-docs/financials/ui-work-general-journals.md

 > If you select the **Suggest Balancing Amount** check box on the line for your batch in the **General Journal Batches** window, then the **Amount** field on, for example, general journal lines for the same document number is automatically prefilled with the value that is required to balance the document.
 For more information, see [Letting [!INCLUDE[d365fin](includes/d365fin_md.md)] Suggest Values](ui-let-system-suggest-values.md).

 ## Understanding Main Accounts and Balancing Accounts
-If you have set up default balancing accounts for the journal batches, the balancing account will be filled in automatically when you fill in the **Account No.** field.
+If you have set up default balancing accounts for the journal batches on the **General Journals** page, the balancing account will be filled in automatically when you fill in the **Account No.** field.
 Otherwise, fill in both the **Account No.** field and the **Bal.
 Account No.** field manually.
 A positive amount in the **Amount** field is debited to the main account and credited to the balancing account.
 A negative amount is credited to the main account and debited to the balancing account.

 > [!NOTE]
 >   VAT is calculated separately for the main account and the balancing account, so they can use different VAT percentage rates.